-Let's start with the question - What is contemporary art?
-That issue is still an open-ended one, but the most crucial point here, in my opinion, is to define what feelings and associations you personally feel regarding this term.
+Let's start with the question - what is contemporary art?
+That question is still an open-ended one, but the most crucial point here, is to define what feelings and associations you personally feel when perceiving art.
 In my understanding contemporary art is a feeling of freedom, of expressing your thoughts and concerns, of expressing yourself in any forms of art with no boundaries or prejudices.
 It is also the Art of the Present.
 However, this term traditionally refers to works of art that were created between 1870 and 1970.
 This "modern age" followed a long reign of academic art inspired by the Renaissance.
 We would like to elaborate on the movements of contemporary art at the end of the 20th century in this article: abstract expressionism, conceptualism, neo-dada, pop art, hyper-realism and fractal art.

 The term "Abstract Expressionism" spread in the 50s, it reflected the success of American art, at that time zealously winning positions in competition with European art.
 Abstract expressionism has set itself the aim of spontaneous expression of the artist's inner world, his subconscious in chaotic, abstract forms and has taken as its main creative principle spontaneous, automatic application of paints on canvas, which takes place solely under the influence of mental and emotional states.
 Thus, it is the movement of people painting rapidly, wide strokes, splashing paint with cans and buckets for the full release of emotions.